0

 Former Labor Relations Administrator, State of R.I.

-As of June 24,2025, we have begun meeting and planning for next year’s legislative session.
-Our goals remain in tact, and we are committed to working to restore the COLA for ALL Advocates.
-We will be updating information on our website, and Facebook page so please be patient, and check back later this summer.
+Our goals remain intact, and we are committed to working to restore the COLA for ALL Advocates.
+We will be updating information on our website, and Facebook page so check in often.

 Feel free to contact us via email at: advocate4cola@gmail.com